 Don’t choose a city realtor who sells mostly luxury houses and condos if you try to sell your rural property, farm, or ranch.

 Don’t try to save money and decide on a realtor because of his low commission.
 An agent that offers a low commission fee may not be able to provide the same services and exposure that an agency with a higher rate may be able to provide.
 Of course, there is a chance that your place will sell while listed with a low commission agent and you save lots of money, but it’s rather unlikely.

 - Knows the market and the type of property you want to sell

 - Experience is the name of the game

-- Check out profile and history before you choose
+- Check out the profile and history before you choose

 - Offers an excellent marketing plan

-- Location of the listing realtor is not important
+- The location of the listing realtor is not important